nicolaswsp/Optimizing-an-ML-pipeline-in-Azure/README.md

 * n_cross_validations=5
   This parameter sets the number of cross validation to be performed while training the model.
 In this case was chosen 5 folds for cross-validation to avoid overfitting and generalize better the model.

 The best performing model was the VotingEnsemble among the several tested.
 Some of these models were LightGBM, Xgboost, ExtremeRandomTrees, StandardScalerWrapper, RandomForest.
 A voting ensemble works by combining the predictions from multiple models.
 It uses Soft Voting that predicts the class with the largest summed probability from models.
+The AutoML generates parameters of its inner estimators.
+It can be highlighted that the VotingEnsemble model used L1 Regularization as one of these parameters.
+The L1 Regularization adds "absolute value of magnitude" of coefficient as penalty term to the loss function shrinking the less important feature’s coefficient to zero thus, removing some feature altogether.
+The model pipeline also included a DataTransformer that performs the feature engineering where you can check features modification through the following parameters RawFeatureName, TypeDetected, Dropped, EngineeringFeatureCount and Transformations.

 ![best_automl](/images/best-automl-model.png)